 “In the beginning there was nothing.
 God said, ‘Let there be light!’
 And there was light.
 There was still nothing, but you could see it a whole lot better.”

 Ellen DeGeneres may have been joking when she said this, yet truer words were never spoken.
 Light helps us to perceive the world around us, but it is so much more.
 It can enhance beauty, focus our attention and dazzle us.
 Every good photographer knows that the “golden hour” after sunrise or before sunset has a magical quality unmatched during the rest of the day.
-A lighthouse, in the gloom of a dark and stormy night, serves as a beacon to ships seeking safe haven.
+A lighthouse is a beacon to ships seeking a safe haven in the gloom of a dark and stormy night.
 Simple, white light can pass through a crystal to create a wondrous kaleidoscope of color.
 Yes, light is amazing.

 It’s not just about aesthetics, however.
-Light affects our ability to perform tasks and it impacts our mood and circadian rhythms as well, which is why understanding lighting is so important [Chang, Aeschbach, Duffy, & Czeisler 2015].
+Light affects our ability to perform tasks and impacts our mood and circadian rhythms, which is why understanding lighting is so important [Chang, Aeschbach, Duffy, & Czeisler 2015].
 But, which light bulb is the right one for each circumstance?
-It can be very confusing with all the different lamps and light bulbs.
+It can be confusing with all the different lamps and light bulbs.
 Electrical constraints, environmental considerations and various functional requirements compound the issue.

-We created this lighting guide to introduce you to many types and shapes of bulbs that are available today and to help you understand the relevant metrics and terminology.
-We have laid out the requirements of different rooms, tasks and lights.
+We created this light bulb buying guide to introduce you to the many types and shapes of bulbs available today and to help you understand the relevant metrics and terminology.
+We have laid out the requirements for different rooms, tasks and lights.
 This should help you to make an informed decision when comparing and selecting the right light bulb for your needs.

 What types of light bulbs are out there?

 Thomas Edison created the first light bulb in 1879.
-Since then, there has been a myriad of options from which to choose.
-However, the signing of the Energy Independence and Security Act (EISA) in 2007 legislated stricter standards for lighting in the U.S. It also ushered in a movement toward more eco-friendly, longer lasting and cost-efficient light bulbs.
+Since then, many versions have been produced.
+However, the signing of the Energy Independence and Security Act (EISA) in 2007 legislated stricter standards for lighting in the U.S. It also ushered in a movement toward more eco-friendly, longer-lasting and cost-efficient light bulbs.
 Inefficient and outdated bulbs that cannot meet the new requirements have been or will be phased out.

-LEDs are usually much more cost-effective than alternative light bulbs, despite a higher individual price tag ($3-$20 for many standard bulbs).
-You don’t have to continually replace them, so your costs are often less in the long run.
+LEDs are more cost-effective than alternative light bulbs despite a higher price ($3-$20 for many standard bulbs).
+You don’t have to replace them frequently, so your costs are often less in the long run.
 Look for the Energy Star certification symbol to ensure that you are purchasing LEDs that have met the rigorous efficiency standards set by EISA.

 The incandescent light bulb is the classic design Edison invented.
-It is comprised of a tungsten filament that glows with light when it’s heated by an electric current within a glass enclosure.
+It’s made of a tungsten filament that glows with light when it’s heated by an electric current within a glass enclosure.
 Unlike LEDs, an incandescent light bulb expends 95% of the energy it takes in to generate heat and only 5% is converted into light.
 This makes them very inefficient and increases your electricity bill.

 Incandescent light bulbs, however, are relatively inexpensive ($0.50-$5 for most standard bulbs).
 The downside is that the filament typically burns out within a thousand hours.
 In the long run, their replacement costs exceed those of LEDs.
 Many traditional incandescent light bulbs are being discontinued, due to their inability to meet EISA requirements.
 New technological advances, however, have resulted in higher efficiency incandescent alternatives.